Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Thursday edition

 Geoffrey and Shannon walk you through everything you need to know regarding the black-and-gold.

-The Steelers Stat Geek: The midseason numbers show plenty of room for improvement

-Taking a look at the Steelers’ numbers at the bye, the Steelers have a need to improve in many arenas.
+The Steelers have a lot going against them in 2022.
+But there are some stats that give hope that there’s something yo build on.
 Thank goodness for the Stat Geek to break it all “dahn”.
 This is just one of the topics that will be discussed by Dave Schofield on the Thursday episode of the AM podcast lineup, “The Steelers Stat Geek”.
 Join BTSC’s Editor as he pulls out the Steelers slide rule and geeks out only like he can.

 Check out the rundown of the show: